Frequently Asked Questions:

 - Will the Couples Match reduce our chances of being matched to internship sites?

 1. How does the Matching Program assist couples?

-Under the previous system, members of a couple who simultaneously applied for internship had an extremely difficult time in coordinating their choices on Call Day.
+Before the APPIC Match was implemented, members of a couple who simultaneously applied for internship had an extremely difficult time in coordinating their choices in order to attempt to be placed in the same geographic location.
 For example, due to the strict rules which governed the process, one partner was often forced to accept or reject an offer without knowing the status of the other partner.

 The Matching Program provides a much-needed solution to this dilemma by allowing couples to coordinate their internship preferences with each other.
 A couple may choose to submit a combined Rank Order List of paired internship sites.
 In this way, a couple can request to be matched with the same internship site or with internship sites within the same geographical area.

-For more information about how the APPIC Match works for couples, see the matching program web site at: http://www.natmatch.com/psychint (click on "Participate as a Couple" in the left-side menu).
+For more information about how the APPIC Match works for couples, see the matching program web site at: http://www.natmatch.com/psychint (click on "Applicants," and then "Participate as a Couple").

 2. Can you tell me more about how the "Couples Match" works?

 Any two applicants who are participating in the Match at the same time and who wish to coordinate their matches (e.g., attempt to obtain positions in the same location) may participate in the Match as a "couple."